Dedham Public Library

-The Dedham Public Library is a public library system established in 1872.
+The Dedham Public Library is a public library system in Massachusetts established in 1872.
 It is part of the Minuteman Library Network.

 History

 Social library

-In 1794, the First Church and Parish in Dedham organized a social library.
+In 1794, just four years after the first circulating library was established in Massachusetts, the First Church and Parish in Dedham organized a social library.
 The minister, Jason Haven, kept the books in his house and they were only circulated on Mondays.
 The books were eventually moved to the vestry of the church, and circulation was moved to Sundays.

+Bussey Social and Circulating Library

+In 1837, Benjamin Bussey underwrote part of the cost of a library above Boyden's Store, which was also the mill store, for the benefit of the residents of Mill Village.
+It was known as the Bussey Social and Circulating Library and was only open to paying members.
+It failed after a few years for lack of support.

 Dedham Library Association

 On the November 24, 1854, a social library was organized in Dedham under the general laws by the name of the Dedham Library Association.
 The impetus for the founding the Library Association was Carlos Slafter, who made the first suggestion, and Dr. Joseph P. Paine.
 The pair raised $1,300.
 A circulating library belonging to Elbridge G. Robinson, editor of the Norfolk Democrat, was purchased for about $200.
 In addition to these, many new books were bought at an expense of about $1,000.

 Three gentlemen, Edmund Quincy, Edward L. Keyes, and M.B.
 Inches, became actively interested in the project and contributed much to its success.
 The library was opened to the public on February 1, 1855, in a house next to the insurance building where Judge Ezra Wilkinson formerly had an office.
 Dr. Samuel Adams, a dentist, was the first librarian and lived in the same building.
 By the payment of $5, a person became a shareholder and member of the Association and was obliged to pay a varying sum annually toward its support.
 After a time, persons not members were admitted on payment of a fixed sum annually.
 The directors were able, at a moderate cost, to furnish the patrons with the best reading matter to be secured.
 The interest in the library as well as the number of readers increased from year to year and its influence upon the social and intellectual improvement of the town was marked.